Skip to content

 Reference impedance50 Ω

-After de-embedding, the output S21 should show only the trace insertion loss.
-For a 10 cm Rogers 4003C trace, expect roughly −0.5 dB at 5 GHz and −1.2 dB at 10 GHz.
-Anything significantly worse points to a board defect, contamination, or a layout discontinuity.
+Once you've de-embedded, the output S21 should represent only the trace insertion loss.
+For that 10 cm Rogers 4003C trace, you'd expect something like −0.5 dB at 5 GHz and −1.2 dB at 10 GHz.
+If you're seeing numbers significantly worse than that, now you know it's a real issue — board defect, contamination during assembly, or maybe a layout discontinuity you didn't catch in review.

 Reading the Final Output

-With the de-embedded S-parameters in hand, the three numbers that matter most are:
+With your de-embedded S-parameters finally in hand, there are three numbers that actually matter for most designs:

 Related Articles